AnaArsonist/anahoward.me/README.md

 ## Acknowledgements
 Thank you so much to [@NevFlynn](https://twitter.com/NevFlynn) for inspo based on his website, it's absolutely incredible.
 Please drop him a follow!

-If you wish to use this repository, feel free!
-But please include my name in the repository and give me valid credit!

 <!-- CONTACT -->
 ## Contact